jt-helsinki/option-pricing-visualisation/README.md

+**NOTE**

+This is a copy of an old repository which has been updated to use Vite.
+The visualisations and calculations are correct but the dependencies are out very outdated.

 # Option Pricing Visualisation

 A basic tool for visually understanding option pricing and how the greeks change based on input changes.